 Aquatera is full-service utility corporation in Grande Prairie Canada.
 The business aim is to provide high-quality utility services and be the provider of choice for government, business, local and regional communities.
 Aquatera provides expert services, innovative products, and generates pioneering research.

 The evocative smell of rich dried fruits, exotic spices, and cognac mingled with Sherry aromas and a recognisable presence of warm ‘home’ baking hovers around the Matthew Walker Christmas Pudding Factory, part of 2 Sisters Food Group, in Heanor, Derbyshire.

-A worse case scenario example.
+A worst case scenario example.
 A company director who runs a large production business “Over the years the company had grown comfortably.
 The last three years have been a little harder – they had cut back on production staff and some of the engineering lads now have to double up.